 Once you have narrowed down the specific measures that will define good versus bad performance for your organization, then comes the task of linking that performance to payouts.

 In its simplest form, using stock-based incentives naturally links payouts to company performance.
 The underlying assumption is that strong company performance will lead to an increase in stock price.
 If executives are being issued stock, they will benefit from the higher stock price.
+In the past few years, this hypothesis has consistently been challenged as businesses may have had a strong operating performance in an economic environment that drove inconsistent results relative to that operating performance.

 Given that stock price is not determined solely by company operating performance, a common approach to promoting long-term company performance is to align LTI payouts using goal-setting (i.e., set threshold, target, and maximum payout goals).
 A key component of linking payouts to goal-setting is to understand leverage and probability of success.
 Based on Mercer’s experience, the table below outlines typical guidelines for payout ranges and probability of success or achievement.